ZetaTwo/talks/README.md

 This repo contains slides and information on talks I have given.
 For more context, code and pdfs, please check [the talk page](https://zeta-two.com/talks) on my website.

+## 2020

+[MassifCon 2020 - Theft and Doxxing](2020/massifcon-theft-doxxing) - A presentation about the two most unethical things I have done in my career.

 ## 2019

 [Guest lecture at KTH - The Basics of Binary Exploitation](2019/kth-exploits) - A presentation about the basics of binary exploitation.